Listen to the Layers: Mitigating Hallucinations with Inter-Layer Disagreement: Results

 \subsection{Effect of the size of middle layers}

 We conducted some experiments to determine the best size of the middle layers for our metric calculations.
-The resutls for LLama-3-8b, and ConMLDS are shown in Table~\ref{tab:layer_wise_results}.
+The results for LLama-3-8b, and ConMLDS are shown in Table~\ref{tab:layer_wise_results}.
 In this table, ``All" represents the case where the \conmlds scores were computed for all layers of the LLM. $10$-$21$, means we treat layers $10$ through $21$ as the middle layers and compute the score for these middle layers, etc.

-From this layer, we can see that setting $10$-$21$ as the middle layers works the best in terms of all metrics.
+From the table, we can see that setting $10$-$21$ as the middle layers works the best in terms of all metrics.
 The performance is worst if score is computed for \emph{all} layers.
 This would indicate that the confusion signals in the middle layers are best suited for hallucination mitigation.